 I have the funniest story about me and this soup.
 The first time I made it, I received the recipe from a friend.
 I didn’t see that it said .5 lbs. of mushrooms and I thought it was 5 lbs!
 So you can only imagine how much chopping I was doing.
 I had never seen a recipe say .5 instead of 1/2 lb!
 Joel happened to be in the kitchen and he kept saying that is an awful lot of mushrooms, and until I looked at it carefully I hadn’t seen that it said .5 .
 Who writes .5 ?
 Well, we had enough mushroom barley soup for the whole winter and then some–it expanded to a huge amount, and I had to keep adding liquid, it was hysterical.
 Once I realized what I had done, I had a good laugh, but the soup was still pretty tasty.
-I will put it the way it should be and I doubt you’ll be making that same mistake any time soon.
+I will write it it the way it should be and I doubt you’ll be making that same mistake any time soon.
 This is a very tasty , deeply robust soup, very healthy rendition of Mushroom Barley Soup. (and I always wear my reading glasses when I read a recipe now because you never know when you really need to see the difference between .5 and 5! )

 1/3 cup dried mushrooms, like porcini